thorgriffs/code-quiz/README.md

 ### Notes on this project

 * I believe this Code Quiz application satisfies all Acceptance Criteria.
 However, the mock-up animation displays either a "Correct" or "Wrong" result to the user on selection of an answer button.
 I did not implement this functionality.
 Mostly, this was due to time constraints.
 * The High Scores display needs some styling.
-The inidvidual score rows need some additional formatting to display them in a numbered list, and to add some background color to each high score entry.
+The indvidual score rows need some additional formatting to display them in a numbered list, and to add some background color to each high score entry.
 * With this project, I feel I have reached a point where my code works and I am not always sure why.
 Google was my best friend on this project.